 One of our greatest fears is the fear of the future.
 Since childhood, we’ve been programmed to end up with a dark lot if we’re not sincere.
-We try our best to perform on the stage of the present but end up making a lot of mistakes.
+We try our best to perform at this stage of life but make many mistakes.
 From there, we fear that the future will be a dark cave, and we will live in that.

 Always, we associate a mistake with darkness and avoid taking risks because it may bring us despair.
 We lose the capacity to learn anything new, and soon, our lives become a living hell.